-RESPONSIVE COUNSELING

-Counselor meets Level 3 expectations AND extends impact by using data to assess the efficacy of, and continuously improve, the responsive counseling program.
+COUN 4 RESPONSIVE COUNSELING Level 3 expectations AND extends impact by sess the efficacy of, and continuously improve, the eling program.
 Counselor consistently provides high-quality responsive counseling through individual and group sessions that focus on personal, social, and academic concerns; and always maintains confidentiality in accordance with professional standards.

-- Facilitating regular grief/bereavement groups - Assisting with the development of the school crisis plan and responding to crises effectively
+• Facilitating regular grief/bereavement groups

+• Assisting with the development of the school crisis plan and responding to crises effectively